ghaiklor/sails-service-payment/README.md

 ## API

-Each of Payment instances has only one method:
+Each of Payment instances has:

 - checkout(config) - Create charge for credit card.
+Returns Promise;
+- refund(transactionId) - Refund already settled transaction.
+TransactionID you get from checkout.
 Returns Promise;

 ## Examples